SerjSX/pSearch/README.md

 - **Base64 Encode/Decode** is for decoding/encoding base64.
 I added this because FMHY has a base64 database so you can directly use this to decode them (that's the main reason I added it for but of course it can be used for its primary functionality).

  ## Notice
 - This tool doesn't let you download files.
 Simply just a search tool.
 It doesn't grab direct download links, it just searches and gives you the original pages of the website.
-YOU CANNOT DOWNLOAD ANYTHING WITH THIS TOOL.
+Only the APIs may give you direct download links if the API only supports it.
 - You may face errors when using the standalone version for Windows.
 If you do face any errors please report it in the Issues section so I would know, or in the Reddit post: https://www.reddit.com/r/Piracy/comments/zz9tn7/psearch_piracy_multisearching_tool/

  ### Violation Notes